Natural features and local materials

 READ MORE

-The garden was designed to incorporate as many natural features and materials from the surrounding landscape and environment as possible.
-Apart from the more formal planted beds, there is a wildflower bank, native trees and shrubs and a feeding table for the birds dedicated to the memory of Mary Taylor.
-Stone walls, built by Hector Nicolson, using largely local stone, providing the framework for the varied landforms; the picnic area around the James Ross Memorial; the information shelter, which houses interpretative panels, seating for those who wish to rest and admire the view (including one donated and dedicated to the memory of another local resident, the late Jack McNicol) and of course the natural stone maze for the children to play in.
-The maze takes the shape of an ammonite – one of the fossils that can be found in the rocks around the shores of Broadford Bay and the emblem of the Broadford Environmental Group.
+Stone walls, built by a local stonemason using largely local stone, provide the framework for the varied landforms.
+These include a picnic area around the James Ross Memorial; the information shelter, which houses interpretative panels; seating for those who wish to rest and admire the view (including one donated and dedicated to the memory of another local resident, the late Jack McNicol); and a natural stone maze for the children to play in.
+The maze takes the shape of an ammonite – one of the fossils that can be found in the rocks around the shores of Broadford Bay and the emblem of Broadford and Strath Community Company.

-mail@broadfordandstrath.org
+Contact us: mail@broadfordandstrath.org

 KEY FACTS